MockQL - GraphQL Mock Data Generator for VS Code

 See CHANGELOG.md for detailed release notes.

-For detailed usage instructions and advanced features, see DETAILED_README.md.
+For advanced usage and technical details, see DETAILED_README.md.

 License